Tipping in Mexico: Who to Tip & How Much

 When using your credit card, remember to ask about tipping in Mexico.
 Some establishments provide options to add tips directly to your bill, while others may not allow for this convenience.

 In bars, tipping in Mexico is appreciated, especially when the bartender has provided excellent service throughout the night.
-Regular tips encourage better service in the future.
+Regular tips motivate servers to provide better service in the future.

 Tipping Food Service Providers